hugo-fixit/docs/content/en/contributing/components/index.md

 Visit [this page][components] to browse a collection of themes components created by the Hugo FixIt community.

+## Development Tutorial

+Head to the [How to develop a Hugo theme component][dev-component] page for more details.

 ## References

 Head to the [References][references] page for more information.